ibm-cloud-docs/assistant/access-control.md

 ## Access control improvements
 {: #access-control-new}

 Historically, the service access role assignments that were defined for a {{site.data.keyword.conversationshort}} service instance in the IBM Cloud dashboard were ignored.
 Users with either Reader- or Writer-level service access to an instance effectively had Manager-level access.
-This behavior changed for all data center as of 1 April 2020.
+This behavior changed for all data centers as of 1 April 2020.
 Now that the access control improvements are released, service-level access role assignments are recognized by the product.

 ### Location support
 {: #access-control-geos}